wp-plugins/mailchimp-sync/readme.txt

 = Installing MailChimp Sync =

+1. Make sure [MailChimp for WordPress](https://mc4wp.com/#utm_source=wp-plugin-repo&utm_medium=mailchimp-sync&utm_campaign=info/) is installed (free or premium).
 1. In your WordPress admin panel, go to *Plugins > New Plugin*, search for **MailChimp Sync** and click "*Install now*"
 1. Alternatively, download the plugin and upload the contents of `mailchimp-sync.zip` to your plugins directory, which usually is `/wp-content/plugins/`.
 1. Activate the plugin
 1. Set [your MailChimp API key](https://admin.mailchimp.com/account/api) in **MailChimp for WP > MailChimp Settings**.
-1. Select a list to sync with in **MailChimp for WP > Sync**.
+1. Select a list to sync with in **MailChimp for WP > Sync**.]
+1. (optional) Select a specific user role to synchronize.
-1. Synchronise your existing users. _(optional)_
+1. (optional) synchronize your existing users.

 == Frequently Asked Questions ==

 = I think I found a bug.
 What now? =

-Please report it on [GitHub issues](https://github.com/dannyvankooten/wp-mailchimp-sync/issues) if it's not in the list of known issues.
+Please report it on [GitHub issues](https://github.com/ibericode/mailchimp-sync/issues) if it's not in the list of known issues.

 = I have another question =

 Please open a topic on the [WordPress.org plugin support forums](https://wordpress.org/support/plugin/mailchimp-sync).

+= Send additional user fields to MailChimp =

+You can send additional user data by hooking into the `mailchimp_sync_user_data` filter.

+`
+add_filter( 'mailchimp_sync_user_data', function( $data, $user ) {
+	$data['WEBSITE'] = $user->user_url;
+}, 10, 2 );
+`

+= Can I run this from the command-line? =

+Yes, you can.
+The plugin registers two [WP CLI](http://wp-cli.org/) commands.

+`
+wp mailchimp-sync sync-all 							# synchronize all users wp mailchimp-sync sync-all --role=administrator 	# synchronize all users with "administrator" role wp mailchimp-sync sync-user $user_id	 			# synchronize the user specified by the given ID `

+This is especially useful for synchronising a huge amount of users.

 == Screenshots ==

-1. Synchronisation settings
+1. synchronization settings
 2. Status overview

 == Changelog ==

+= 1.0 - May 29, 2015 =

+**Fixes**

+- Force synchronization would not work on large data sets (> 10.000).
+The process is now batched.

+**Improvements**

+- Pause / resume the forced sync process

+**Additions**

+- Enable / disable auto-syncing
+- Choose a user role to synchronize.
+- [WP CLI](http://wp-cli.org/) commands: `wp mailchimp-sync sync-all` and `wp mailchimp-sync sync-user $user_id`.
+For more usage info, have a look at the [MailChimp Sync FAQ](https://wordpress.org/plugins/mailchimp-sync/faq/).
+- `mailchimp_sync_user_data` to modify user data before it's sent to MailChimp.

 = 0.1.2 - March 17, 2015 =

 **Fixes**

-- Synchronising would stall if any user failed to sync.
+- Synchronising would stop if a synchronize request failed
-- Conflict with other plugins bundling old versions of Composer, throwing a fatal error on plugin activation.
+- Conflict with other plugins bundling old versions of Composer, throwing a fatal error on plugin activation
-- Users who were synchronised and then manually deleted from a list were not re-subscribed.
+- Users who were deleted from a list would cause issues, they're now re-subscribed.

 **Improvements**

-- Log now shows whether a synchronisation request actually succeeded or not.
+- Added some feedback to Log whether a synchronization request succeeded or not.

 = 0.1.1 - February 17, 2015 =

 **Fixes**

-- Force Sync got stuck on users without a valid email address. ([#10](https://github.com/dannyvankooten/wp-mailchimp-sync/issues/10), thanks [girandovoy](https://github.com/girandovoy))
+- Force Sync got stuck on users without a valid email address. ([#10](https://github.com/ibericode/mailchimp-sync/issues/10), thanks [girandovoy](https://github.com/girandovoy))
 - JSON response was malformed when any plugin threw a PHP notice

 **Improvements**